metalelf0/scintilla/README.md

 ## Contributing

-Feel free to open issues and PRs, fork the project as you want, I'll try to giver
+Feel free to open issues and PRs, fork the project as you want ;)

 ## License